sepmein/manage-my-files/README.md

 There should be **one** root file folder, everything is in this folder and follow the **Mutually Exclusive Collectively Exhaustive** rule.

-0. working
+- working
   today, now, someday, nolimit

-1. done
+- done
   work files which has a project name naming rules:

   - start_date: in **yymmdd** format

   - org

-- who
+  - assigned by who
-- status: **f**inished, **d**precated

   - project name

->TODD: How to deal with the bienail projects?
+> TODD: How to deal with the bienail projects?

-2. documents
+- documents
-work files which is project unrelated
+  work files which is project unrelated.
+I decided to classify those documents into some catagories.

+  - disease control and prevention system

+  - geolocation(think about it twice)

+  - ml

+  - programming

+  - research

-3. personal
+- personal
   non-work related personal files

-4. research
+- research

   - papers

   - citations

   - projects

-5. data
+- data

-6. family
+- family

   - micah

   - emily

-7. life
+- life
   (optional)

 Use `git` to track the meta data of the folder information.